djhworld/gmail-mailer/README.md

 Programatically send emails using a given gmail account.
 No username/passwords needed, just use your OAUTH credentials

+## Information
+This has only been tested on ruby 1.9.2

 ## Usage
 ### Creating a message
     message = GmailMailer::Message.new("to", "Hello Subject", "Hello Body")